Kevin Morgan (rugby union): International career

 Morgan made his debut for Wales in a match against the US in Wilmington in 1997.
 His career has been affected by a series of injuries, including a broken foot and a knee ligament injury.
 The broken foot meant that he missed the entire 2004 Six Nations Championship.
 In the 2005 Six Nations he was a substitute against England and Italy, coming on as a replacement for Hal Luscombe in both matches, but then regained a starting position for the remaining matches.
 He scored two tries in the match against Scotland and a crucial try in the win against Ireland which clinched the Grand Slam.

-Post Playing career
+Post-playing career

-Morgan, also known as (in chronological order) the Kitten, the Fly, the Spoon (previously the knife) or Super Kev (self given) started his professional career as a player/ fitness coach with Neath, before taking on a role with Ospreys.
+Morgan started his professional career as a player/ fitness coach with Neath, before taking on a role with Ospreys.
 After 8 years at Ospreys and a short stint with Georgia Rugby Union, he currently is an Athletic Performance Coach working at Bristol Bears.